❝ Therefore I am going

 What does it mean to guard your heart?

-This phrase is so often thrust open those prone to wearing their heart on their sleeve, like me I suppose.
+This phrase is so often thrust upon those prone to wearing their heart on their sleeve, like me I suppose.
 But for so long I have tried to ‘guard my heart’ by what I assumed to be the correct way, suppressing feelings or attempting to be a pessimist.
 Some people think they are quite good at it, they may be introverted, closed-off, protective… others feel like they constantly fail at it, setting themselves up for heart break over and over.

 Jesus never closed himself off to people.
 He never ‘loved less’ in order to remove himself from the possibility of getting hurt.
 This is seen ultimately at the cross but also through his close relationships.
 Jesus’ was aware that some of his closest friends would betray him, yet still loved them unconditionally and shared his life with them.
 Though it may be different in the context of relationships, it is clear through Jesus’ life that ‘loving less’ is never the right thing to do, and therefore is never the way to guard our hearts.